Couple who joined Hartlepool riots after bingo session each jailed for 26 months

 Editor

-Steven Mailen, 54, of Arch Court, Hartlepool, was described as “one of the main instigators” of a large scale disturbance on Murray Street.
+Steven Mailen, 54, and his partner Ryan Sheers, 29, were each jailed for two years and two months after ending up “at the very forefront of the mob”.

-His partner Ryan Sheers, 29, of Powlett Road, Hartlepool, was bitten on the hip by a police dog during the incident.
+Mailen, of Arch Street, Hartlepool, was described as “one of the main instigators” of a large-scale disturbance on Murray Street while Sheers, of Powlett Road, Hartlepool, was bitten on the hip by a police dog during the incident.

-The pair, neither of whom has any previous convictions, pleaded guilty to violent disorder after around 200 people gathered in the town on July 31.
+The pair, neither of whom has any previous convictions, pleaded guilty to violent disorder after about 200 people gathered in the town on July 31.

 Teesside Crown Court heard Mailen and Sheers had been at bingo together in the afternoon and continued drinking at home.